KirillLykov/int-sort-bmk/README.md

 ### Hybrid MSD/LSD radix sort

 On the ways to improve performance of MSD radix sort is to use LSD when the size of the subarray is less than some threshold.

-This behaviour is enabled by macro `HYBRID_MSD_LSD` flag in cmake file.
+This is implemented in hybrid radix sort implementation.

 We tested this implementation on the CPU with L1 cache size of 32K but the optimal size of the threshold is 16K.
 This might be due to the fact that the current implementation uses additional buffer of size `N`.